 Organizes, cleans, stocks, and prepares treatment rooms for examination of animals, and holds or restrains animals during examination, treatment, or inoculation.

 Administers injections, anesthesia, serums, vaccines, and treatments to animals, including tasks such as dressing wounds, cleaning teeth, and taking vital signs of animals under the direction of a veterinarian.

 Performs laboratory tests to assist in the diagnosis and treatment of animal health problems.

-Provides specialized care and monitoring of animals before, during, and/or after procedures.
+Cares for and monitors the condition of animals before, during, and/or after surgery.

 May be responsible for training, assisting or assigning tasks to others.

 May provide input to performance reviews of other employees.

 Effective October 30, 2016, Auburn University will fully comply with changes to the Fair Labor Standards Act (FLSA).

 As a result of these changes, some positions which are currently designated as exempt will be re-designated as nonexempt.